code-distortion/di-caller/README.md

 [![Buy The World a Tree](https://img.shields.io/badge/treeware-%F0%9F%8C%B3-lightgreen?style=flat-square)](https://plant.treeware.earth/code-distortion/di-caller)
 [![Contributor Covenant](https://img.shields.io/badge/contributor%20covenant-v2.1%20adopted-ff69b4.svg?style=flat-square)](.github/CODE_OF_CONDUCT.md)

-***code-distortion/di-caller*** is PHP package that calls callables/callbacks/hooks, using dependency injection to resolve their parameters.
+***code-distortion/di-caller*** is a PHP package that calls callables / callbacks / hooks, using dependency injection to resolve their parameters.

-This package is useful for calling callbacks when your code provides a set of possible parameters, but you don't know which ones are actually required by the callback.

-For example, when you're working on a package that lets callers register callbacks.
-You can use this package to call those callbacks, passing in the relevant parameters your package wants to provide.
+I built this to use in my own packages, where the caller can pass callbacks and I don't know which parameters they need exactly.
+This package lets you specify the parameters you want to provide, and it resolves them at call-time.

-It doesn't use a Dependency Container like those used in frameworks.
-It resolves the parameters for each callable individually.
-It doesn't store them for other callables to use later.
+It isn't a Dependency Injection Container like those used in frameworks.
+Each callable is dealt with individually.